GNS3/gns3-vm/README.md

 * A graphical interface allow gns3 management
 * GNS3 data are installed in /opt on a seperate disk
 * An optional eth2 is configured allowing user to add a bridge interface
-* A vde interface qemu0 for accessing to natted network from qemu

 ## Building